mohammadimtiazz/C-GLCM/README.md

 2  2  3  3

 "glcmCusingMask" presents coding for glcm using a mask. here mask will indicate those pixel which GLCM will avoid during calculation.
 Here the mask Image in a binary image. white pixel location of the mask image will be avoid during GLCM calculation of the input image.

+'glcmMaskExcel' presents coding for saving glcm analysis in excel using both input image and image mask reading from a path location of input directory.